 (A) personal information leaving China’s borders without the consent of the subject of the personal information, or that may be against the interests of the individual;

-(B) The risks of the data leaving China’s borders to national politics, the economy, S&T, and national defense, and which could affect national security and harm social and public interests;
+(B) there is a risk that the data leaving China’s borders could impact national politics, the economy, S&T, and national defense, and could affect national security and harm social and public interests;

 (C) other data that national cybersecurity and informatization departments, public security departments, state security departments, and other relevant departments deem cannot leave China.